It's Rush Limbaugh and this, the one and only Excellence in Broadcasting Network.

 So what are these meetings about today, Linda?

-Certainly there's a conversation that's been going on between the president and the members of Congress as they prepare to move forward to vote on a plan that would uh certainly does contain the ideas, the best ideas of the Democrats, of the Republicans.
+Certainly there's a conversation that's been going on between the president and the members of Congress as they prepare to move forward to vote on a plan that would certainly does contain the ideas, the best ideas of the Democrats, of the Republicans.

-It's the biggest middle class tax cut on health care in history.
+It's the biggest middle-class tax cut on health care in history.

 These are the kinds of things that the president's going to be talking to the members about.

-Lying to the members of the biggest, they just keep ratcheting this up.
+They just keep ratcheting this up.

-Now this is going to be the biggest middle class tax cut on health care in history.
+Now this is going to be the biggest middle-class tax cut on health care in history.

 This is why people are asking, is this guy crazy?